news-ai/newshound/README.md

 To emit alert notifications to Slack, Twitter or WebSocket connections, [fetchd](https://github.com/news-ai/newshound/tree/master/fetch/fetchd) can pass information to [barkd](https://github.com/news-ai/newshound/tree/master/bark/barkd) via [NSQ.](http://nsq.io/)

 There is also a [web server](https://github.com/news-ai/newshound/tree/master/web/webserver) that can host a [UI](https://github.com/news-ai/newshound/tree/master/web/frontend) and an [API](https://github.com/news-ai/newshound/tree/master/web/webserver/api) for displaying and sharing Newshound information.

+In addition, social media breaking news analysis was also added.
+A particular network we utilize is the [Reddit Breaking News](https://www.reddit.com/r/AskReddit/search?sort=new&restrict_sr=on&q=flair%3ABreaking%2BNews) tool using their [API](https://www.reddit.com/r/AskReddit/search.json?sort=new&restrict_sr=on&q=flair%3ABreaking%2BNews).